quadur/foundryvtt-brinkwood/README.md

 This a barebones implementation of Brinkwood its still heavily based on megastrukturs Blades in The Dark and has *waaay* too much leftover/unused logic.
 Be warned, this is not stable and is susceptible to massive overhauls, I will try to implement all changes in a non-game-breaking manner but YOU HAVE BEEN WARNED.

+### v0.5.2
+- Fixed clock actors
+- Added selectable Pacts to the PC sheet
+- Rework of tooltips and most of the basic ones added

 ### v0.5.1
 - Bonus action scores form classes and professions should work properly now.
 - Downtime action descriptions added to a tab on character sheets.